vEnhance/1802/src/flux.typ

 $(partial bf(r))/(partial u) times (partial bf(r))/(partial v) dif u dif v$.
 We'll usually prefer $bf(n) dif S$ in this book.

-I promised you back in the surface area section (@sec-scalar-field-ints) that at some point you'd need the whole cross product and not just its magnitude, and here we are!
+I promised you back in the surface area chapter (@sec-scalar-field-ints) that at some point you'd need the whole cross product and not just its magnitude, and here we are!
 In fact, the absolute value being gone is in some sense an _improvement_: I would argue
 $lr(angle.l - (partial f) / (partial x), - (partial f) / (partial y), 1 angle.r)$